nnalijm/Algorithms/README.md

 ***The Bellman–Ford*** algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph.

+The following example was taken from the *Bellman-Ford algorithm*[wiki-page](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm)

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/77/Bellman%E2%80%93Ford_algorithm_example.gif/220px-Bellman%E2%80%93Ford_algorithm_example.gif" alt="Bellman-Ford"/>
 </p>